aimeeu/armory-docs-docsy/content/en/docs/GuidesAdmin/CloudInstallation/GKE/install-on-gke-operator.md

 ---
-layout: post

 title: Installing Spinnaker in GKE using Operator
-order: 25
-published: true

 ---

 _Note: This guide is a work in progress._

 This guide contains instructions for installing Armory Spinnaker on a GKE Cluster using the [Spinnaker Operator](/spinnaker/operator/).
 Refer to the [Spinnaker Operator Reference](/operator_reference/operator-config/) for manifest entry details.

-{:.no_toc}
-* This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it.
-{:toc}

 # Prerequisites